Hartecky/Auto-BLAST-tool/README.md

 ## Description:

-A project whose goal was to creat a script / executable programe responsible for searching and downloading DNA sequences, from NCBI nucleotide BLAST (blastn) database.
-It was achieved by using Python programming language and web-scraping module Selenium.
-Overall all scripts are set into simple graphical user interface, made with AppJar module.
+A project whose goal was to creat a script / executable programe responsible for searching and downloading DNA sequences, from NCBI nucleotide BLAST (blastn) database automatically.

 ---
 ### Technologies: